Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/multi-geo-tenant-configuration.md

 Connectez-vous à votre application mobile OneDrive avec vos informations d’identification de compte de test.
 Confirmez que vous pouvez voir vos fichiers OneDrive Entreprise et que vous pouvez interagir avec eux à partir de votre appareil mobile.

-**client Synchronisation OneDrive** :
+**Synchronisation OneDrive client** :

-Vérifiez que le client de synchronisation OneDrive détecte automatiquement l’emplacement géographique de OneDrive Entreprise dès la connexion.
-Si vous devez télécharger le client de synchronisation, vous pouvez cliquer sur **Synchroniser** dans la bibliothèque OneDrive.
+Confirm that the OneDrive sync client automatically detects your OneDrive for Business geo location upon login.
+If you need to download the sync client, you can click **Sync** in the OneDrive library.

 **Applications Office** :

-Confirmez que vous pouvez utiliser OneDrive Entreprise en vous connectant à partir d’une application Office, telle que Word.
-Ouvrez l’application Office, puis sélectionnez « OneDrive- \<TenantName\> ».
-Office détecte votre emplacement OneDrive et affiche les fichiers que vous pouvez ouvrir.
+Confirm that you can access OneDrive for Business by logging in from an Office application, such as Word.
+Open the Office application and select "OneDrive – \<TenantName\>".
+Office will detect your OneDrive location and show you the files that you can open.

 **Partage** :

 Essayez de partager des fichiers OneDrive.
-Vérifiez que le sélecteur de personnes affiche tous vos utilisateurs SharePoint en ligne indépendamment de leur emplacement géographique.
+Vérifiez que le sélecteur de personnes affiche tous vos utilisateurs SharePoint Online, quel que soit leur emplacement géographique.